Zotyamester/CppSTLGuide/README.md

 ---
 *This guide is intended to help you get started with Standard Template Library in C++* The Standard Template Library is one of the reasons why C++ lets you write programs much faster than how you could do that in C.
-Woah...
-Did I just say C?
+*Woah...
+Did I just say C?*
-Yeeeah, just to make it clear.
-Sorry about that, but I'll mention it quite a lot through the guide, because I like comparing C++'s features to C's.
+Just to make it clear.
+Sorry about that, but I'll mention it quite a lot of times through the guide, because I like comparing C++'s features to C's.
 It has tons of great features such as strings, data structures, algorithms, iterators and much more.

 I divided this guide into 5 sections:
 - **Strings**
-- **Containers*
+- **Containers**
 - **Algorithms**
 - **Iterators**
 - ***Etcetera***